jbzdak/scipy-curve-minimizer/readme.rst

 2. Allows you to transparently "disable" parameters --- that is fix it at initial value.

-For examples see attached notebook.
+For examples see `example notebook <http://nbviewer.ipython.org/github/jbzdak/scipy-curve-minimizer/blob/master/examples/fit_with_bounds.ipynb>`__.